Abhay Vaidya,

 This is the first such action against a prominent Pune-based

-industrialist family taken by the DRT,
+industrialist family taken by the DRT, which established an

 independent presence in Pune two years ago.